Parish Schedule Changes – for Archdiocese information on the Coronavirus click HERE

 Play the Shofar

-Read the scripture readings assigned for this weekend and share your reflections.
+Read the first and second scripture readings assigned for this weekend and then view the gospel video.

-This time of reflection at home can keep us all united in prayer as the Body of Christ until we can assemble again in our “Temple” on Opossumtown Pike!
+This time of reflection at home can keep us all united in prayer as the Body of Christ until we can assemble again for the weekly celebration of the Eucharist in our church building.
+If you have children in your house and would like to try a Children’s Liturgy of the Word, please use the resources here.

 Worship & Prayer Life